BT Full Fibre Broadband Coverage Map – FTTP Rollout Map & Schedule

-LAST UPDATED 24th September 2021 – BT (Openreach) has unveiled an updated BT Full Fibre coverage map that details when BT’s new gigabit capable fibre to the premise service will be coming to areas across the UK.
+LAST UPDATED 1st March 2024 – BT (Openreach) has unveiled a new BT Full Fibre coverage map that schedules when BT’s new gigabit capable fibre to the premise service will be coming to areas across the UK in 2024 and beyond.

-Readers can check when BT Full Fibre (also known as BT FTTP) will be coming to their area by visiting the Openreach website and selecting their area from the drop down list.
-They can also use the BT Full Fibre checker which is particularly useful.
+Readers can track when ultrafast BT Full Fibre (also known as BT FTTP) will be built in their area by visiting the Openreach website and selecting their area or entering their postcode.
+They can also use the BT Full Fibre checker which is particularly useful & informative.

 What Does The BT Fibre Map Show?

-The interactive coverage map currently shows Openreach’s FTTP build plans and rollout schedule for their 5,600 exchanges, with each exchange usually covering a village, small town or part of a larger town or city.
+The new interactive BT coverage map shows Openreach’s FTTP build plans and rollout schedule for their 5,600 exchanges, with each exchange usually covering a village, small town or part of a larger town or city.
 Users can see areas where the full fibre build is complete, in progress, due to start in the next 12 months, in plan for the future and not in their build plan yet.
 The build information will also be updated at least every 3 months.
 The FTTP rollout map does not indicate full fibre deployment related to other programmes such as BDUK, new sites, other smaller scale programmes or infill.

 How Many Homes Can Currently Get BT Full Fibre?

-As at September 2021, just over 5 million UK homes could access BT Full Fibre services.
+As at March 2024, just over 12.8 million UK homes can access BT Full Fibre services.
 Packages now start from only £32.99 a month for BT’s new Full Fibre 300Mbps speed package – with FREE delivery (P&P) included, plus no upfront cost.
 Areas covered include parts of Birmingham, Bristol, Edinburgh, Leeds, Liverpool, Swansea & Salisbury to name but a few.
-A target of 25 million UK homes is planned by the year 2026 as part of a £15bn investment programme.
-Openreach is hiring more than 2,500 new engineers during 2021 alone in a bid to help the Government achieve this.
+A new Government target of over 85% Gigabit broadband coverage by the year 2030 has recently been set as part of a £15bn investment programme.
+Openreach is hiring more than 2,500 new engineers over the next year in a bid to help the Government achieve this.
 Openreach has also set its own ambitious plan to rollout full fibre broadband to 25 million homes & businesses by December 2026.

 BT Full Fibre 900 offers average downstream speeds of 900Mbps, which is around thirteen times faster than the UK average broadband speed.

-This totally unlimited package, which costs £59.99 a month, also offers 110Mbps average upstream speeds.
+This totally unlimited package, which is priced at £59.99 a month, also offers 110Mbps average upstream speeds.

-The latest BT Smart Hub, Advanced Security and FREE WiFi minutes are included in the BT Full Fibre 900 package.
+The latest BT Smart Hub, Norton Security and Speed Guarantee are included in the BT Full Fibre 900 package.